 We have a problem with freedom in this country.
 Not that we lack any aspiration to it, but we apply Neanderthal economic constructs to freedom.
 Even Milton Friedman, in all his wisdom to embellish on free-markets, failed to identify the pragmatic rules for a marketplace to operate freely.

 None are more hopelessly enslaved than those who falsely believe they are free. – Goethe

-We are hopelessly enslaved by an unequal distribution of freedom that systematically diminishes the authentic merit of socioeconomic value and production over the frivols of its financial arbitrage.
+We are hopelessly enslaved by an unequal distribution of freedom that systematically diminishes the authentic merit of socioeconomic value and production over the frills of its financial arbitrage.
 And capitalism without merit is a bold lie.

 Even after Martin Luther King left us some important lessons behind, we have learned surprisingly little about freedom.

 Is freedom the inability to speak up to your boss in fear of losing the health insurance you and your family depend on?
 Is freedom the inability for an immigrant worker on a H1B visa to disagree with their boss in fear of being sent back to their country of origin?
-Is freedom defined by the compliance of wearing a shirt and tie in order to be taken serious?
+Is freedom defined by the compliance of wearing a shirt and tie to be taken serious?

 Is freedom the inability of the majority of little boys to decline their mass male mutilation (circumcision) within hours of birth?
 Is freedom the burning desire for segregation (i.e. Black Entertainment Television) to compensate for the racial inequality that is still so prevalent.
-Is freedom the need for kids to learn about and emphasize the color of their skin in school, rather than to consider it moot?
+Is freedom the need for kids to learn about and emphasize the color of their skin in school, and not to consider it moot?